-\paragraph{Interpretability of machine translation in LLMs.} Earlier work on understanding translation in neural models focused on observational analyses such as neuron activation patterns and representation probing~\citep{mu2024faithful, tang2024language, wendler-etal-2024-llamas}.
-More recent studies have moved toward causal, circuit-level analyses that identify the specific components responsible for translation behavior. \citet{zhang2025exploring} study word-level translation in decoder-only LLMs using subspace-intervened path patching.
-They find that translation behavior depends on a sparse subset of components, with attention heads and MLPs playing distinct functional roles.
-They further show that fine-tuning these translation-relevant components can improve translation performance while largely preserving general capabilities. \citet{lasnier2026disentangling} extend this line of work to sentence-level few-shot MT.
-Using activation patching on clean and corrupted prompts, they decompose MT into two separable subtasks: target language identification and sentence equivalence.
-They find that these subtasks are mediated by distinct sparse sets of attention heads across many translation directions.
-Based on these heads, they construct steering vectors for instruction-free MT and use ablations to show that the identified components are causally important.
+Earlier work on understanding translation in neural models focused on observational analyses such as neuron activation patterns and representation probing~\citep{mu2024faithful, tang2024language, wendler-etal-2024-llamas}.
+More recent studies have moved toward causal, circuit-level analyses that identify the specific components responsible for translation behavior. \citet{zhang2025exploring} study word-level translation in decoder-only LLMs and find that the behavior depends on a sparse subset of attention heads and MLPs with distinct functional roles, and that fine-tuning these components improves translation while preserving general capabilities. \citet{lasnier2026disentangling} extend this to sentence-level few-shot MT, using activation patching to decompose translation into two separable subtasks, target language identification and sentence equivalence, each implemented by sparse attention-head sets, and use the identified heads to build steering vectors for instruction-free MT.